Texas Court Records

 TexasCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Texas Sex Offenses and Why They are Different?
+Texas Sex Offenses and Why They Are Different

 What is Texas Sex Crime?

 According to the Texas Penal Code, all forms of sexual assaults, sex without consent, and sex involving minors are classified as sex crimes.
-These can include prostitution, rape, child pornography, indecent exposure, student-teacher sexual relationships, etc.
+These may include prostitution, rape, child pornography, indecent exposure, student-teacher sexual relationships, etc.

-Other sexual crimes like homosexuality, public indecency, and indecent exposure are misdemeanors with jail sentences not exceeding one year.
+Other sexual crimes like homosexuality, public indecency, and indecent exposure are misdemeanors with jail sentences usually not exceeding one year.

 What are the Different Types of Sex Offenses?